Ronald E. McNair Achievement Program

 MCNAIR PROGRAM OVERVIEW

-SPRING 2020: Students begin the program in the spring semester and enroll in a 3 unit reading and writing intensive course to strengthen your academic skills.
-You will work with UROC faculty on completing the first portion of a written research report which includes a review of relevant literature to better define your research interests.
+SPRING 2020: McNair Scholars begin the program in the spring semester and enroll in a 3 unit reading and writing intensive course to strengthen your academic skills.
+You will work with the McNair Instructional Team on completing the first portion of a written research report which includes a review of relevant literature to better define your research interests.

-For spring, all students must attend ENGL 340: Professional and Technical Writing: McNair meets Tuesdays and Thursdays, 8:00 am to 9:15 am.
-Students are required to attend their program’s course, no exceptions.
+For spring, all students must attend ENGL 340: Professional and Technical Writing.
+The McNair course meets Tuesdays and Thursdays, 8:00 am to 9:15 am.
+Students are required to attend this McNair course (No exceptions).

-SUMMER 2020: Students who have successfully completed the spring course continue into the summer research portion of the program.
-You’ll be registered for 3 units (Directed Research) and work with a UA faculty mentor on a small scale research project in your field of study.
-You will also be registered for 3 units (Preparation for Graduate Education) and work with UROC faculty on completing your written research report, research poster, and oral presentation.
+SUMMER 2020: McNair Scholars who have successfully completed the spring course continue into the summer research portion of the program.
+You’ll be registered for 3 units (GRAD 492:Directed Research) and work with a UA faculty mentor on a small scale research project in your field of study.
+You will also be registered for 3 units (GRAD 495: Professional Writing) and work with the McNair Instructional Team on completing your written research report, research poster, and oral presentation.
 Students are paid a $4,000 summer research stipend and your summer tuition (6 units total) and registration fees are waived.
 You’ll also complete GRE preparation and testing, attend workshops on funding for Graduate School, practice and polish your public speaking skills, and have your abstract published in the UROC Abstract Review.

 For the summer, a full-time commitment to all activities is expected of all students (No exceptions).

-FALL 2020: Students continue into the fall semester and are registered for a 1 unit graduate school preparation course.
-You will work with UROC faculty on completing and submitting your applications to graduate school.
+FALL 2020: McNair Scholars continue into the fall semester and are registered for a 1 unit graduate school preparation course.
+You will work with the McNair Instructional Team on completing and submitting your applications to graduate school.

 For fall, all students must attend GRAD 496A: The Graduate School Application Process, Fridays, 3:00 pm to 4:30 pm (No exceptions).

 - The McNair program is open to students in all disciplines that lead to a doctoral degree (PhD), including STEM, social science, and education.